marklailai/github.io/Crypto/Dilithium Deep Questions.md

 - The public key (via $tr$, a hash of the matrix $A$ and $t_1$),
 - The message $M$.

-This ensures deterministic challenge$c$, consistent rejection sampling, and prevents attacks across keys.
+This ensures deterministic challenge $c$, consistent rejection sampling, and prevents attacks across keys.

 ---